 Monday, November 21, 2016

-Opened the chicken coop door this morning, as I always do, expecting the usual feathery stampede toward freedom.
-Normally, it looks like a cattle drive gone sideways—150 chickens all trying to funnel through an 18-inch wide opening that’s maybe 8 inches high.
-It's a miracle of physics, poultry determination, and questionable decision-making.
+I opened the chicken coop door this morning, as I always do, expecting the usual feathery stampede toward freedom.
+Normally, it’s a scene right out of a Western movie—150 chickens all trying to funnel through an 18-inch wide opening that’s maybe 8 inches high.
+You’d think that after years of this, they’d have figured out the physics of it all, but no. It’s a miracle of poultry determination, physics-defying chaos, and questionable decision-making on everyone’s part.

 But this morning... oh, this morning was different.